shaunluttin/dojo/README.md

 # dojo

+Monday 03 December 2018

+* Start at The First Test.

+* Next time, start where I left off today.

 01 December 2018

 * [ ] Do The Bowling Game Kata in C# with more C# naming conventions.
 E.g. Roll and Score not roll and score.